 The Nomatic Travel Pack is one of the most functional travel packs we’ve ever seen.
 Seriously.
-We love it when a bag is basically a solution to ALL your travel needs, and that’s what this fantastic travel pack is.
+We love it when a bag is basically a solution to ALL your travel needs.

 So let’s get down to business and into the nitty gritty of just what this bag is about, and most importantly, if YOU should be adding it to your wish list!